Solving Matrix Games with Near-Optimal Matvec Complexity: Introduction

 Their framework ultimately yields a $\Otilde(\epsilon^{-8/9})$ query complexity for $\ellOneEllOne$ and for $\ellTwoEllOne$ games.
 Additionally, \cite{karmarkar2025solvingzerosumgames} obtain an improved $\Otilde(\epsilon^{-7/9})$ query complexity for $\ellTwoEllOne$ games via an amortized analysis which involves maintaining an approximation of the matrix $A$ between regularized matrix game subproblems (so that progress made in learning $A$ is not lost between subproblems).

 At a high level, our framework follows a similar approach to their algorithm for $\ellTwoEllOne$ games.
 In particular, we also use an amortized analysis and have an outer loop, bisection search procedure, and inner loop.
 However, our outer loop and amortized analysis differ substantially from \cite{karmarkar2025solvingzerosumgames}.
 Regarding the former, we develop what we term a \emph{prox multi-point method}, which generalizes the standard prox point method.
 We show that by carefully applying this new general method, we can achieve tighter control of the total change in the regularized matrix game subproblems that the inner loop solves.

 Beyond yielding an improved query complexity, the prox multi-point method primitive enables a simpler and perhaps more flexible amortization argument than the $\Otilde(\epsilon^{-7/9})$ algorithm of \cite{karmarkar2025solvingzerosumgames} for $\ellTwoEllOne$ games.
 Via this new framework and improved analysis, our framework also extends the amortized argument directly to $\ellOneEllOne$ games.

-Excitingly, following our approach hits a natural algorithmic limit suggested by \cite{karmarkar2025solvingzerosumgames}.
-In particular, their outer loop iteration complexity (namely, the number of regularized matrix game subproblems solved) is precisely $\Otilde(\epsilon^{-2/3})$.
-Furthermore, the iteration complexity of our \emph{prox multi-point method} is also $\Otilde(\epsilon^{-2/3})$.
-In other words, this paper stretches the amortization argument---when it comes to the average cost of the regularized matrix game subproblems---to a natural limit: the subproblems can be solved with $\Otilde(1)$ matvecs on average.
 Additionally, our framework arguably simplifies aspects of \cite{karmarkar2025solvingzerosumgames}, as discussed in \Cref{sec:overview-of-approach}, albeit at the expense of a more complicated outer loop.
 That said, we believe the prox multi-point method outer loop may be of independent interest and we hope this work provides valuable technical tools for improving the complexity of solving broader classes of structured optimization problems beyond matrix games.

+While our work builds on the recent work of \citep{karmarkar2025solvingzerosumgames, kornowski2024oracle, kornowski2024oracleupdated} to settle the deterministic matvec complexity of $\ell_2$-$\ell_1$ and $\ell_1$-$\ell_1$ games, our results do not immediately imply runtime, memory, or parallel depth improvements for $\ell_2$-$\ell_1$ or $\ell_1$-$\ell_1$ games.
+We leave this as an interesting direction for future work.